Azure/azure-functions-dropbox-extension/README.md

 # Examples
-Set the Dropbox OAuth token in an appsetting, named 'cx1'.
+Set the Dropbox OAuth token in an appsetting.
+In the examples below, it uses the appsetting named 'cx1'.
 Here's how to get an Oauth token for your account: https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/

 See more examples in the Sample's project at https://github.com/Azure/azure-functions-dropbox-extension/blob/master/Samples/Program.cs